shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## About the Workfiles app

 The Workfiles app governs file management in a Shotgun software integration and controls access to functionality for browsing, opening, and saving work files.
-The +New Task button is an action of the Workfiles app and allows a user to add a task to any appropriate phase of the pipeline.
-The configuration is broken down into blocks representing each point in the pipeline.
-This allows you to manage functionality relative to each point in a pipeline controlling when a user can create, name and save files, execute tasks, or perform certain functions.
-Each block in the configuration defines the environment the artist is working in.
-The settings can be very high-level, for example not allowing any artist within Maya to create a new task, or very granular, stating that an artist working on assets can’t add a new file or a new task at a specific point in the pipeline.
+The **+New Task** button is an action of the Workfiles app and allows a user to add a task to any appropriate phase of the pipeline.
+The configuration is broken down into per-environment files.
+This allows you to manage functionality relative to different stages in the pipeline, controlling when a user can create, name and save files, execute tasks, or perform certain functions.
 This is relevant for all the functions in the Workfiles app and it also applies to modifying settings for any app or engine.
 Find more details in the [Advanced Topics](#advanced-topics) at the end of this document.

 ## Getting familiar with the configuration files